kschan0214/sepia/README.md

 If you prefer working with NIfTI files (as I do), I suggest using [MRIConvert](https://lcni.uoregon.edu/downloads/mriconvert) to convert your mGRE data with
 'Option' -> 'Save multivolumes series as 4D files'
-In this way your mGRE data will be stored as 4D FSL NIfTI data that needed to be the input of qsm_hub.
+In this way your mGRE data will be stored as 4D FSL NIfTI data that is a valid input of `qsm_hub`.
-A text file will also be generated with the NIfTI data.
-If your put this text file in your qsm_hub input directory, the actual echo times stated in this text file will also be read to generate a synthetic qsm_hub header.
+Using MRIConvert, a text file will also be generated alongside with the NIfTI data.
+If your put this text file in your `qsm_hub` input directory, the actual echo times stated in this text file will also be read to generate a synthetic qsm_hub header.

-`qsm_hub` requires a special header file in *.mat* format that stores some information for QSM recon.
-If your input are DICOMs, this header file will be generated automatically.
-For NIfTI data, if this file is absent, qsm_hub will generate a synthetic header based on the information from the NIfTI files.
-However, for some information such as 'TE' and 'delta_TE', the NIfTI header usually doesn't contain them and there some predefined values will be set.
-The synthetic header may affect the susceptibility range of the QSM value but not the qualitative assessment QSM (basically the QSMs are the same but in different (arbitrary) scale).
+`qsm_hub` requires a special header file in MATLAB *.mat* format that stores some information for QSM recon.
+If your input are DICOM images, this header file will be generated automatically.
+For NIfTI data, if this file is missed, `qsm_hub` will generate a synthetic header based on the information from the NIfTI files.
+However, some information such as 'TE' and 'delta_TE' created in synthetic header might not be correct since the NIfTI header usually doesn't contain this information and some predefined values will be set.
+The incorrect synthetic header may affect the susceptibility range of the QSM value but not the qualitative assessment QSM (basically the QSMs are the same but in different (arbitrary) scale).

-Alternatively you can create the qsm_hub header file in your own way, but please make sure that the header filename contains the string 'header' and the file contains the following variables:
+Alternatively you can create the `qsm_hub` header file in your own way, but please make sure that the header filename contains the string 'header' and the file contains the following variables:
 ````
-	'B0'			: magnetic field strength, in Tesla (e.g. B0=3 % 3T)
+	'B0'			: magnetic field strength, in Tesla (e.g. B0=3; % 3T)
-	'B0_dir'		: main magnetic field direction, [x,y,z] (e.g. B0_dir=[0,0,1])
+	'B0_dir'		: main magnetic field direction, [x,y,z] (e.g. B0_dir=[0,0,1];)
-	'CF'			: imaging frequency, in Hz (e.g. CF=3*42.58*1e6 %water 1H at 3T)
+	'CF'			: imaging frequency, in Hz (e.g. CF=3*42.58*1e6; %water 1H at 3T)
-	'TE' 			: echo times, in s (e.g. TE=[te1,te2,te3,te4,te5])
+	'TE' 			: echo times, in s (e.g. TE=[te1,te2,te3,te4,te5];)
-	'delta_TE'		: echo spacing, in s (e.g. delta_TE=TE(2)-TE(1))
+	'delta_TE'		: echo spacing, in s (e.g. delta_TE=TE(2)-TE(1);)
-	'matrixSize'	: image matrix size (e.g. matrixSize=size(img))
+	'matrixSize'	: image matrix size (e.g. matrixSize=size(img);)
-	'voxelSize'		: spatial resolution of the data (e.g. voxelSize=[2,2,2] % 2 mm isotropic)
+	'voxelSize'		: spatial resolution of the data (e.g. voxelSize=[2,2,2]; % 2 mm isotropic)
 ````
-I suggest to use SyntheticQSMHubHeader.m to get most of the information from NIfTI header such as 'B0_dir', 'matrixSize' and 'voxelSize', and readTEfromText.m to get echo time information.
+If you create the header file this way, I recommend to use SyntheticQSMHubHeader.m to get most of the information from NIfTI header such as 'B0_dir', 'matrixSize' and 'voxelSize', and readTEfromText.m to get the echo time information.

 ----------------------------------------------------------------------------------------------------

 ## Checking QSM result
 --------------------------------------------------

 Every now and again the values of QSM might be inverted.
+This may be due to different way of how the phase data being read.
-To check if it is the case you could look into the QSM map.
+To check if this is the case you could look into the QSM map.
 The deep gray matter structure should be appeared as bright (positive) and white matter should be dark (negative value).
 If it appears in the opposite way then you might invert the result by multiply the map with -1, i.e.